Are you among the 42% of U.S. adults classified as obese? If so, you might have considered bariatric surgery or weight loss surgery.

 There is a prevailing myth that losing weight when you are obese is all about willpower.

-That if you eat right and increase your physical activity, you’ll be down to your ideal BMI in no time.
+If you eat right and increase your physical activity, you’ll reach your ideal BMI quickly.

 Unfortunately, losing weight as an obese individual is downright difficult.
 There are a few factors that contribute to obesity, which could include bad lifestyle habits, certain diseases that slow the metabolism, genetics, and some medications.